kjp87-ht4-windows-test/sd-ht4-src/README.md

 1. Make a branch

-2. Make changes in that branch
+2. Make changes in that branch (then add and commit them)

-3. Merge your changes into master
+3. Merge your commits into master

 4. Delete the branch (optional)